umbralcalc/umbralcalc.github.io/_posts/trywizard.md

 \end{align}
 $$

 Before we move on to other details, it's quite important to recognise that because our process is defined in continuous time, the possession change rate may well vary continuously (this will be especially true when we talk about, e.g., player fatigue).
 Hence, the expression for the match state transition probabilities is only an _approximation_ of the true underlying dynamics that we are trying to simulate - and this approximation will only be accurate if $\tau$ is small.
-The reader may recall that we discussed this same issue from the point of view of simulating time-inhomogeneous Poisson processes with the rejection method when we were building the stochadex [@worlds-of-observation].
+The reader may recall that we discussed this same issue from the point of view of simulating time-inhomogeneous Poisson processes with the rejection method when we were building the stochadex [@stochadexI-WIP].

 While these match state transitions and possession changes are taking place, we also need to come up with a model for how the ball location $L_{{\sf t}}$ changes during the course of a game, and as a function of the current game state.
 Note that, because the ball location is a part of the overall game state, it will be included as information contained within some elements of $X_{{\sf t}}$ as well.
 To make this explicit, we can simply set $X^2_{{\sf t}}=L^{\rm lon}_{{\sf t}}$ and $X^3_{{\sf t}}=L^{\rm lat}_{{\sf t}}$ - where $L^{\rm lon}_{{\sf t}}$ denotes the longitudinal component (lengthwise along the pitch) and $L^{\rm lat}_{{\sf t}}$ denotes the lateral component (widthwise across the pitch).
 If we associate every state on the event graph with a single change in spatial location of the ball on the pitch, we then need to construct a process which makes 'jumps' in 2-dimensional space each time a state transition occurs.
 To keep things simple and intuitive, we will say that movements of the ball are only allowed to occur during either a ${\sf Run}$ ${\sf Phase}$ or a ${\sf Kick}$ ${\sf Phase}$.
 In most cases this restriction makes sense given the real-world game patterns, but perhaps the only clear exception is the ${\sf Penalty}$ $\longrightarrow$ ${\sf Goal}$ transition; which is easier to think of as a kind of '${\sf Kick}$ ${\sf Phase}$ transition' anyway.